Apple defies China slowdown fears with strong iPhone sales

 “I think the smartphone is increasingly viewed as an essential in China.
 So, I don’t see the economy weighing significantly on Apple growth over the next few quarters.”

-Apple’s results follow stronger-than-expected earnings from companies including Alibaba Group Holding Ltd (BABA.N) and Nike Inc (NKE.N).
+Apple’s results follow stronger-than-expected earnings from companies including Alibaba Group Holding Ltd and Nike Inc.

 Apple Chief Executive Tim Cook downplayed concerns about China on Tuesday.